nerva-project/nerva-docs/docs/guides/mining.md

 If you have your wallet open, you will also see the block reward as an incoming transaction.

 #### What is the current block reward?
-Refer to the [block explorer](https://explorer.getnerva.org/) to see the current block reward.
+Refer to the [block explorer][nerva-explorer-link] to see the current block reward.

 #### Understanding threads
 A thread is simply a virtual representation of a CPU core.
 Modern CPU's have 2-8+ cores, with some very high end models packing 32 or more cores.
 Most modern CPU's also feature Simultaneous Multithreading (SMT), also known as HyperThreading, which allows for multiple threads per core.